Facebook under fire following Cambridge Analytica exposé

 Other Twitter users started using the hashtag”#WheresZuck” in reference to the lack of comment from Facebook CEO Mark Zuckerberg.

-Paul Grewal, deputy general counsel at Facebook, said in an emailed statement that the company is taking action to make sure the data harvested has been deleted.
+Paul Grewal, deputy general counsel at Facebook, said in an email that the company is taking action to make sure the data harvested has been deleted.

 “We are in the process of conducting a comprehensive internal and external review as we work to determine the accuracy of the claims that the Facebook data in question still exists,” he said.
 “That is where our focus lies as we remain committed to vigorously enforcing our policies to protect people’s information.”